Nissan Sentra: First generation (B11; 1982)

 The first generation of the Nissan Sentra was introduced in the United States in May 1982 as a direct replacement for the Datsun 310.
-The model was initially imported from Japan, where it was produced at Zama plant.
+The model was initially imported from Japan, where it was produced at the Zama plant.
 Available in four body styles (two-door sedan, four-door sedan, five-door wagon and three-door hatchback coupe), it was the second car to be marketed in the United States under the nameplate of Nissan and using a model name instead of a number.
 The first one was the Nissan Stanza, introduced at the 1981 New York International Auto Show as a 1982 model.
 While previous Sunny models had used a front-engine, rear-wheel-drive layout, the B11 Sentra was the first to use a front-engine, front-wheel-drive layout.
 Engine choice was the 67 hp (E15) 1.5 L four-cylinder SOHC, replacing the old A-Series OHV.
 This featured semi-hemispherical combustion chambers, high-swirl intake ports and a semi-dual exhaust manifold to provide strong torque at low and medium rpm ranges.
 Torque peak was 85 lbft at 3200 rpm.
 Transmission options were a four-speed manual, 5-speed manual or a three-speed automatic with lock-up torque converter.
 Drag coefficient was 0.39 for the coupe and 0.40 for 2- and 4-door sedans.

 At the time of its release, the Environmental Protection Agency (EPA) gave the Sentra MPG the highest gasoline mileage for gasoline powered cars marketed at that time, 43 miles per gallon in city and 58 miles per gallon in highway, a combined 48 miles per gallon.
 Curb weight of only 1875 pounds helped it to achieve that number.
 The Sentra MPG featured a three-way exhaust catalyst and an electronically controlled fuel metering unit to monitor the air-fuel mixture automatically and make adjustments to boost fuel mileage.